 So if your goal for fitness is well-being, it might make sense to work out with someone else.

 People suck at figuring out what makes them happy, and there are a few things we spend time pursuing that don’t actually make a difference.

 Our psychology is such that we habituate to these kinds of things.
 That is, we get used to them, and an initial surge of happiness fades over time.
 This is called the hedonic treadmill.

 On the other hand, there are some things that lead to lasting happiness.
-Exercise can make you happy because it affects each of these things.
+Why does exercise make you feel good?
+At least in part, exercise can make you happy because it affects each of these things.

 - Consistent progress towards goals: It’s easy to set up and eventually achieve skill and strength goals for exercise.

 - Personal control and self-efficacy: Exercise is something that you have complete control over.